 Integration with other systems

-In addition to helping ensure your trial runs smoothly, IRT can also create helpful reports for your study team.
-Ad-hoc reporting as the data comes in allows for real-time updates on your supply chain.
+In addition to helping a trial run smoothly, IRT systems can also create reports that can help the study team.
+This reporting frequency can be adjusted, even allowing for reporting as the data comes to provide real-time updates on the supply chain.

 If you’d like to learn more about how Antidote can help connect you with the right patients and reduce the burden on site staff, get in touch with us today.